choukh/Googology/README.md

 ## Feature
 - Constructive approach based on CIC
 - Does not require axioms or LEM
-- Up to Feferman–Schütte ordinal
+- Up to Large Veblen Ordinal
 - Ready for googology function such as fast growing hierarchy

 ## Contents